 a.
 Hunter Education Course Requirements.
 All hunters 16 years of age and older, who were born on or after 1 January 1961, are required to show proof of completion of a hunter education course to hunt on Fort Benning; see chapter 6-2 a. & b. for specific youth hunter requirements.
 All hunters 16 years of age and older must possess a Georgia or Alabama license and purchase a Fort Benning Post Hunting Permit to be eligible to hunt on Fort Benning.
 Evidence of completion includes presenting a valid hunter education card at the time of Post Hunting Permit purchase.
 If an individual previously purchased a Post Permit in the past two years, the individual does not have to present the hunter education card again.
 Valid hunter education cards include those obtained from any state wildlife agency or Canadian province.
-Any person born before 1 January 1961 who has not completed an approved hunter education course must view the Fort Benning Hunter Safety Film and possess a Fort Benning Hunter Education Card (FB Form 18).
+All hunters must view and confirm completion of the Fort Benning Hunter Safety Brief while logged into their user account on the Fort Benning iSportsman website.